xtexChooser/git-mirrors/.forgejo/issue_template/mw-create-wiki.md

   - new
 ---

-Per previous discussion, creation of wiki (NAME) is accepted.
+Per previous discussion, the creation of wiki (NAME) is accepted.

 ## Site Configuration